 At 2.15 pm Andries died.

-Until shortly before his death, Andries was being held under section 50 of the Internal Security Act which allows for 48-hour detention in order to 'combat state of unrest'. at 6.45 pm on Saturday night - nearly seven hours after he was seen lying unconscious at the Administration Board Offices.
-He was then transferred to Baragwanath Hospital.
+Until shortly before his death, Andries was being held under section 50 of the Internal Security Act which allows for 48-hour detention in order to 'combat state of unrest'.

+The Chemical Workers Industrial Union later found out that Andries was only admitted to the Far East Rand Hospital at 6.45 pm on Saturday night

+- nearly seven hours after he

+was seen lying unconscious at

+the Administration Board Offices.
+He was then transferred

+to Baragwanath Hospital.